eebasso/WarpX/Docs/source/usage/parameters.rst

     (for problems with multiple boxes) become exact in the case of the periodic, single-box FFT without guard cells.

 .. fv:var:: psatd.current_correction
-    :type: bool
-    :default: `1`, with the exceptions mentioned below

     If true, a current correction scheme in Fourier space is applied in order to guarantee charge conservation.
     The default value is ``psatd.current_correction=1``, unless a charge-conserving current deposition scheme is used (by setting ``algo.current_deposition=esirkepov`` or ``algo.current_deposition=vay``) or unless the ``div(E)`` cleaning scheme is used (by setting ``warpx.do_dive_cleaning=1``).